-Joeri Bruyninckx is a Research Scholar within the Research Group “Epistemes of Modern Acoustics.”
-In his work he is concerned with the relation between modes of listening and scientific conceptions of auditory perception, and the ways these have been mobilized in knowledge practices in twentieth-century field biology, contemporary experimental sciences and the post-war workspace.
+Joeri Bruyninckx is a Research Scholar in the Max Planck Research Group “Epistemes of Modern Acoustics.”
+He is concerned with the relationship between modes of listening and scientific conceptions of auditory perception, and the ways these were mobilized in knowledge practices in twentieth-century field biology, contemporary experimental sciences, and the postwar workspace.

 Bruyninckx, J. (2015).
 Trading twitter: Amateur recorders and economies of scientific exchange at the Cornell Library of Natural Sounds.
 Social Studies of Science, 45(3), 344-370. doi:10.1177/0306312715580404.Read more

 Max Planck Institute for the History of Science